telerik/report-server-docs/knowledge-base/implementing-a-webhook-receiver-in-self-hosted-asp-net-application.md

 A step-by-step instructions on how to create and receive webhooks is provided in [Implement Webhooks](../implementer-guide/webhooks-implementation) documentation article.

-This knowledge base article is an example of implementing a self hosted custom webhook receiver.
+This knowledge base article is an example of implementing a self-hosted custom webhook receiver.

 ## Solution